iMarioSL/aws-mlops/article.md

 ```

 Our function can also handle errors.
 For example, if the clinic sends a request
-that is missing the last feature:
+that is missing a feature:
 ```
 {
 	"meanConcavePoints": 0.03821,